Madeleine Smith: Trial

 At trial, Smith was defended by advocate John Inglis, the future Lord Glencorse.
 Toxicological evidence, confirming that the victim had died of arsenic poisoning, was given by Andrew Douglas Maclagan.

+It was the trial of the century and the newspapers had found a goldmine.
+Madeleine was pretty, well-connected and young, and the letters that then became the crucial piece of evidence were steamy to say the least.

 In the trial the two most positive elements in her defence were the two druggists both testifying that they coloured their arsenic to avoid accident (and the autopsy having not found this), and L'Angelier's valet testifying that L'Angelier had considered suicide at least once.
 There was therefore a strong suggestion of suicide.

 Although the circumstantial evidence pointed towards her guilt (Smith had made purchases of arsenic in the weeks leading up to L'Angelier's death, and had a clear motive) the jury returned one verdict of not guilty on the first count and a verdict of "not proven" on the second count.

+"Not Proven" is a verdict unique to Scotland - although it carries an implication of guilt, it acknowledged that Madeleine couldn't be unambiguously convicted.

-Crucial to the case was the chronology of certain letters from Smith to l'Angelier, and as the letters themselves were undated, the case hinged to some extent on the envelopes.
+Crucial to the case was the chronology of certain letters from Smith to L'Angelier, and as the letters themselves were undated, the case hinged to some extent on the envelopes.
 One letter in particular depended on the correct interpretation of the date of the postmark, which was unfortunately illegible, and attracted some caustic comments from the judge; but the vast majority of these postmarks were quite clearly struck.
 It transpired that when the police searched L'Angelier's room, many of Smith's letters were found without their envelopes and were then hurriedly collected and stuck into whichever envelopes came to hand.